nishithpandey/NanoKV/README.md

-# AfloatDB
+# NanoKV

-This project demonstrates how to build very simple distributed key-value store  on top of [MicroRaft](https://github.com/MicroRaft/MicroRaft).
+This project demonstrates how to build very simple distributed key-value store  on top of [NanoRaft](https://github.com/nishihpandey/NanoRaft).
 Please note that this is not production-ready code.

 ## Code pointers